 - The player acting on the Player Hand should hit on 5 with probability 61.0%, otherwise stand.

 - The banker should hit on all four situations listed above with probability 58.7%, otherwise stand.

 Assuming both these randomization strategy, the following is the expected value of both hands:

 - Player: -0.013330

 - Chemin de Fer Rules by the Gaming Commission of Massachusetts.
 Note they do not give the banker any free will.

 - Wikipedia page on Chemin de Fer.

 - The Doctrine of Chances: Probabilistic Aspects of Gambling by Stewart N. Ethier.
-This college text has several pages devoted to the mathematicis of Chemin de Fer, although based on an infinite deck, which does affect the odds and strategy.
+This college text has several pages devoted to the mathematics of Chemin de Fer.

 Written by:Michael Shackleford